-My research examines the cognitive bases of animal material technologies, with a particular focus on nest construction and tool manufacture and use in animals.
+My research examines the socio-ecological causes and consequences of variation in animal material technology, with a particular focus on nest construction and tool manufacture and use in animals.
 Detailed below are both my doctoral and previous research endeavours.

 How experience shapes bird nest construction